krail-123/ConsoleApplications/README.md

-Problem: Task Manager API (Console Version)
+📝 Task Manager (Console Version)

-Goal: Build a simple console-based Java program that manages tasks with deadlines, priority, and status.
+A simple menu-driven Java console application to manage tasks with deadlines, priority, and status — all stored in memory.
+Perfect for learning Java Collections, Enums, Comparators, and basic input validation.

-Requirements:

-Task Details:

-ID

-Title

-Priority (HIGH, MEDIUM, LOW)

-Deadline (date in yyyy-MM-dd format)

-Status (PENDING, IN_PROGRESS, COMPLETED)

-Features:

-Add Task
+🚀 Features

+Add Task – Create a new task with unique title, deadline, priority, and status.

-Update Task (change title, priority, deadline, or status)
+Update Task – Modify title, priority, deadline, or status of an existing task.

-Delete Task by ID
+Delete Task – Remove a task by its ID.

-List All Tasks sorted by:
+List All Tasks – Sorted by:

 Nearest deadline first

 Then by priority (HIGH > MEDIUM > LOW)

-Search Task by title keyword
+Search Task – Find tasks by title keyword.

-Constraints:
+📋 Task Details

+Each task contains:

+ID (integer, auto-generated or user-provided)

+Title (unique, non-empty)

+Priority – HIGH, MEDIUM, or LOW (enum)

+Deadline – date in yyyy-MM-dd format

+Status – PENDING, IN_PROGRESS, or COMPLETED (enum)

+🛠 Tech Used

-Use Java Collections (List, Map, or both)
+Java Collections (List, Map)

-Store tasks in memory (no DB)

-Validate inputs (e.g., date format, priority values)

-Avoid duplicate titles

-Keep it menu-driven so user can choose options repeatedly

-Bonus points if you:

-Use Enums for Priority and Status
+Enums for Priority & Status

-Implement sorting using Comparator

-Handle invalid inputs gracefully (loop until valid)
+Custom Comparator for sorting

+Scanner for console input

+Date validation using LocalDate

+✅ Input Validation

+Ensures date is in correct format (yyyy-MM-dd).

+Restricts priority and status to predefined enum values.

+Avoids duplicate titles.

+Keeps asking until valid input is entered.